WIKIGENBENCH: Exploring Full-length Wikipedia Generation under Real-World Scenario: Generation Format

 \section{Generation Format}

-For generation, we require the model to append references in the format [1][2] after each claim, where [1][2] signifies that the claim is supported by chunk1 and chunk2.
-Additionally, we generate titles before each sections, using '==' as delimiters, for example, ==Introduction==.
-We decompose the article according to this format and evaluate the quality of references and the content quality of titles.
+For generation, we require the model to append references in the format [1][2] after each claim, indicating support by chunk 1 and chunk 2.
+Additionally, we generate section titles using '==' as delimiters.
+We decompose the article accordingly and evaluate the quality of citations and section titles.